sfjt/identity-tester/README.md

 Auth0 all in one tester.

-**It is NOT an Okta official repository.**

 **For testing and learning purposes only.
+This is NOT an Okta official repository.**

-Do not use (copy and paste) the example codes in production.
-There is no guarantee its quality and/or security level meet your business requirements.**
+Do not copy and paste the code in production without thorough reviewing and testing.
+There is no guarantee that the quality and security level of the code meet your business requirements.

 ## Prerequisites

-See the `.nvmrc` file for the [Node](https://nodejs.org/en) version.
+See the `.nvmrc` file for the [Node.js](https://nodejs.org/en) version.

 - An [Auth0](https://auth0.com/) tenant.
 - [yarn](https://yarnpkg.com/)